-With the advent of neural networks and deep learning algorithms in Digital Humanities within the last years, automatically processing of newspapers from page scans to full text has become a realistic vision.
-In fall 2019, the project has begun to implement "dhSegment - A generic deep-learning framework for Historical Document Processing" (Ares Oliveira, Seguin, and Kaplan 2018) and developed a prototype for training the model on ECPO data.
+With the advent of neural networks and deep learning algorithms in Digital Humanities within the last years, automatical processing of newspapers from page scans to full text has become a realistic vision.
+In fall 2019, the project has begun to implement dhSegment (a generic deep-learning framework for Historical Document Processing) (Ares Oliveira, Seguin, and Kaplan 2018) and developed a prototype for training the model on ECPO data.

-From the experiments with the prototype it became clear that we will need to apply different approaches to different tasks.
+From the experiments with the prototype, it became clear that there was no onefor-all solution, but we will need to apply different approaches to different tasks.
 We use the bold lines on the page to detect the printing area and thereby also the marginalia.
 We detect the headers with the large characters in one step, and images in another.
-We use the typical strong frames around advertisements for detection.
-(Fig. 10) This provides us with another way to find the actual texts: by deducting the areas from the page which are not defined as text areas (header, marginalia, advertisements, images), the parts which are text remain.
-Thus, we are able to focus on the actual text areas, which mostly correspond to items of type "article", in the next processing steps.
+We use the typical strong frames around advertisements for detection (Figure 10).
+This provides us with another way to find the actual texts: by deducting the areas from the page that are not defined as text areas (header, marginalia, advertisements, images), the parts that are text remain (Figure 11).
+Thus, we are able to focus on the actual text areas, which mostly correspond to items of type "article," in the next processing steps.

-Figure 10: Jing bao 眉報 (The Crystal), April 21, 1939, pages 1+4.
-Separators highlighted: green = advertisement, dark blue = image, light blue = separating elements.
+Figure 10: Jing bao 晶報 (The Crystal), April 21, 1939, pages 1 and 4.
+Separators highlighted: green = advertisement; dark blue = image; light blue = separating elements.

-Our basis is the outcome of a short-term project funded by the Field of Focus III, Heidelberg University in fall 2019, where we created two small sets of ground truth: page segmentation with bounding boxes and labels, and full text with semantic units and reading direction (blind double-keying).
-The data was published on GitHub (Fig. 11).
+Our basis is the outcome of a short-term project funded by the Research Council Cultural Dynamics in Globalized Worlds, Heidelberg University in Fall 2019, and another one in early 2022, where we created two small sets of ground truth: page segmentation with bounding boxes and labels, and full text with semantic units and reading direction (blind double-keying).
+The data is published on GitHub.
+First promising results from processing a special set of text crops can be found in (Henke 2021).
 We also aim to help in the further development of these methods by training models for specific non-Latin script features, like the changing reading directions, or vertical text.

-Figure 11: Jing bao 昌報 (The Crystal), April 21, 1939, pages 1+4.
-Detection of content types: advertisements and images ignored, purple = header and marginalia, orange = text (i.e. "articles").
+Figure 11: Jing bao 晶報 (The Crystal), April 21, 1939, pages 1 and 4.
+Detection of content types: advertisements and images ignored; purple = header and marginalia; orange = text (i.e., "articles").